$0 Queensland Foster Care Quick-Start Checklist

 Can I switch LCS providers after I have been authorised?

-Yes.
-Carers can transfer between Licensed Care Services.
-In practice, the process involves coordination between both agencies and the Department, and it can be disruptive -- particularly if you have a current placement.
-Most carers who switch do so between placements rather than during one.
+Do not assume that a transfer is automatic.
+Ask both agencies and the Department about the process, and expect coordination that may be disruptive during a current placement.
 The better strategy is to choose well initially by evaluating the dimensions that matter before committing.

 Does the Department recommend specific LCS providers?